Canker Sore and Cold Sore Treatment in Hamilton

 Common triggers include accidental cheek bites, sharp tooth or filling edges, citrus and acidic foods, sodium lauryl sulfate (SLS) toothpastes, stress, hormonal shifts, and vitamin B12 or iron deficiencies.
 Identifying which trigger applies to you usually lowers how often the sores come back.

-When should a canker sore be checked by a dentist?
+When should a canker sore or cold sore be checked by a dentist?

 Should I avoid certain foods when I have a canker sore?